lcraver/TeamMongooseGame/readme.md

-This is the game developed for Team Mongoose
+This is the game inspired by Team Mongoose